ilihasj/rcfilters/README.md

 Adjust the values above as needed and place them in the "Batch Filters" text box of your filter.

 Once again, credit to Sock for the above explanation.
-The data on sizing was sources from [Serebii](https://www.serebii.net/scarletviolet/size.shtml).
+The data on sizing was sourced from [Serebii](https://www.serebii.net/scarletviolet/size.shtml).